MitchMedeiros/MitchMedeiros/README.md

 # Hello ![waving_hand](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) Welcome to my profile

-## I'm a Data Analyst

-I have a background in particle physics and a passion for data analytics and quantitative analysis.
-I also really enjoy the topics of quantitative trading and understanding financial markets.
+#### I'm a Data Analyst with a background in particle physics and a passion for data analytics and quantitative analysis.
+I'm also excited by the topics of quantitative trading and understanding financial markets.

-* 🌍  I'm based in the US
-* 🖥️  See my portfolio at [mitchm.net](https://mitchm.net)
+* 🖥️ I've created a portfolio at [mitchm.net](https://mitchm.net)
-* 🚀  I'm currently working on [a trade optimization application](https://backtest.fi)
+* 📈 I'm working on a [trade optimization app](https://backtest.fi)
-* 🧠  I'm learning Plotly Dash and Tableau right now
+* 📚 Currently learning Plotly Dash and Tableau
-* 🤝  I'm open to collaborating on data analysis and quantitative finance
+* 🤝 Open to collaborating on quantitative finance or data visualization
+* 🇺🇸 I'm based in the US but spent a lot of time abroad as well 🇨🇭🇦🇱🇲🇽
-* ⚡  I love extreme sports, chess, and cats 🐈
+* 🏔️ I love extreme sports, cats 🐈, and chess

 ### Skills